joshua-figueroa/school-voting-system/README.md

 ## Results Page

 Results page will be updated in real-time.
+The data is from the rest API connected to the MySQL Database.
 Names of each candidates for each positions will be shown on the screen as well as the amount of vote they have gathered.
 There is also a bar graph for each position that tallies the vote per grade level per candidate.

 ## Technology Stack